 Wetlands Overview

-Human and environmental influences threaten tidal wetlands.
-New roads, schools, and housing developments are often built on or near tidal wetlands as our towns grow.
-This can disturb the flow of water through the tidal wetlands, leading to impairment.
-Rising sea levels and storms are also submerging and eroding many tidal wetlands.
-These threats acting over time has led to a loss of about one acre per day, and a decrease in the health of tidal wetlands.
+Both human activities and natural changes threaten tidal wetlands.
+Development, like new roads, schools, and housing are often built on or near tidal wetlands.
+This can disturb and alter the flow of water through the tidal wetlands, leading to impairment.
+Rising sea levels and strong storms are also submerging and eroding many tidal wetlands.
+Over time, these pressures have contributed to the loss of about one acre per day, and a decline in wetland health.
 Wetlands in poor health filter fewer pollutants, capture less carbon, and provide less flood protection compared to those in better health.

 Why Monitor Tidal Wetlands?

-Just like humans need regular health check-ups, scientists monitor wetlands over time to see how healthy they are.
-The health and size of tidal wetlands is very important to the overall health of the Delaware Estuary.
+Just as people require regular health check-ups, scientists monitor wetlands over time to understand how healthy they are.
+The size and health of tidal wetlands is very important to the overall well being of the Delaware Estuary.
 In the Comprehensive Conservation and Management Plan for the Delaware Estuary, wetland loss prevention is a major strategy for ensuring the Estuary’s long-term health.
-Tidal wetlands, however, can be rather complex to study.
-In 2008, the Mid Atlantic Coastal Wetland Assessment (MACWA) was founded to help support research, monitoring, and assessment of tidal wetlands in the region.
-This program has been pivotal for ongoing work to understand, preserve, and improve the Estuary’s diverse array of tidal wetlands.